CowboyJim/mm3Capture/README.md

 This application is used to connect to the COM port and read the data packets that are emitted from the device.
-The data can be displayed on two panels: a display panel which shows the data graphically similar to the LCD display on the device, and a capture panel that displays the data in real-time as it is received.
+The data can be displayed on two panels: a display panel which shows the data graphically similar to the LCD display on the device, and a capture panel that displays the data as it is received.

 ## Capture Panel
 ![Capture Panel](https://github.com/CowboyJim/mm3Capture/blob/master/images/capture_panel.jpg)

 The capture panel will display data from the MM3 device as it is received from the COM port.
-Once the software is connected to the COM port and the MM3 is emitting data, the used can start and stop capturing of the data.
+Once the software is connected to the COM port and the MM3 is emitting data, the user can start and stop capturing of the data.
 This function allows the user to investigate the response of brain waves to various stimuli and isolate the data to just those samplings that he is interested in.
 The table can be cleared to repeat the experiment, or the data can be saved to a file to view later.
 It can also be exported in a CSV format so it can be imported to a spreadsheet.